A detailed guide on how to plan your Neuschwanstein castle tour from Munich by bus, train or car.

 3. Renting a car for your Neuschwanstein day trip from Munich

-If you like to by your own boss, are a good driver, and love flexibility, renting a car is a very valid option to get to Neuschwanstein Castle.
+If you like to be your own boss, are a good driver, and love flexibility, renting a car is a very valid option to get to Neuschwanstein Castle.
 For bigger groups, it might actually be cheaper than a guided tour (though probably not cheaper than the train) depending on the car you rent.
 Only the last couple of kilometers are a scenic country road, the rest is straight highways and autobahns.
 You don’t need a jeep or anything fancy at all.

 The standard route: The fastest route is usually taking the Autobahn 96 to Landsberg am Lech and then the highway 17 to Füssen.
 You’ll see the castle on your left side a couple of kilometers before you enter Füssen (there is a beautiful church) and you can just follow the signs from here.
-I’d still recommend you to use google maps or get a car with a navigation system.
+I’d still recommend using google maps or get a car with a navigation system.

 Often, it will try to route you via lake Starnberg.
 While this is indeed the more scenic route, the route is also famous for its traffic jams – especially on weekends when half of Munich is trying to escape the heat and have a nice day swimming in the lakes.
 If you plan to visit Ettal & Linderhof Palace (which you should!) it will probably still be the faster route.